-1 LIGHT ෆ් Select to turn the backlight on and off.
-Hold to view shortcut menu options, including turning the device on and off.
-2 START STOP Select to start or stop an activity.
+1 LIGHT 心 Select to turn the backlight on and off.
+Hold to turn the device on and off.
+2 START STOP MOB Select to start or stop an activity or app.
 Select to choose an option in a menu.
+Hold to mark your current location as a waypoint and activate navigation.
 3 BACK LAP Select to return to the previous page.
 Select to record a lap or a rest during an activity.
-(4) DOWN (5) Select to scroll through widgets, menus, and messages.
+4 DOWN © Select to scroll through widgets, menus, and messages.
 Hold to view the clock from any page.
 5 UP Select to scroll through widgets, menus, and messages.
 Select to dismiss a short message or notification.
 Hold to view the main menu.